 At December 31, 2019, the equity shareholding in Chengdu Medicom is classified as an asset held for sale.
 Refer to Note 9 - Assets/Liabilities Classified as Held for Sale.
-Chengdu Medicom Medical Information System Co., Ltd in 2018 resulted in a loss of control.

 In 2019, the group sold its 40% equity shareholding in MANZ'sche Verlags- und Universitätsbuchhandlung GmbH, refer also to Note 8 - Acquisitions and Divestments.
-Furthermore, the sale of a 10% equity shareholding in For the equity-accounted investees, the financial information (at 100%) and the group's weighted proportionate share is as follows:
+Furthermore, the sale of a 10% equity shareholding in